nw1n/cubecobra-printer/README.md

 # Cubecobra Printer

-Create a pdf from a MTG cube from cubecobra.com
+Create a pdf from a Magic the Gathering MTG cube from cubecobra.com

+It creates two PDFs of one-sided cards and two-sided cards of high quality images from scryfall.com and adds borders for optimized printing.

 ## Commands

-Run app:
+Run app interactively (recommended):

 `go run .`